Investengine - Home

 Appropriate distribution channels will be used in selling the service from the partner to clients; and

-5.5 No individual targeting
+6.5 No individual targeting

 The purpose of the partnerships with ETF providers is to ensure that all clients get the same opportunities and access to the information and resources provided.
 Therefore, no individual customers are allowed to be targeted or contacted directly by IEUK or the partner.

-5.6 No individual customer information
+6.6 No individual customer information

 In order to assist with ensuring no individual customers are targeted, no individual customer information (including masked information) shall be passed to partners.
 All agreements with partners shall include a clause stating this.

-5.7 Compliance oversight on promotions
+6.7 Compliance oversight on financial promotions

-6. Recording conflicts of interest
+7. Recording conflicts of interest

 The Conflicts of Interest Register will be provided to the Board of Directors for review at least annually.